iai-group/MovieBot/reinforcement_learning/README.md

 **use_intents**: Specifies whether the markovian state should include intents.

 **turn_penalty**: Specifies the turn penalty value that is included in the reward computation.
+In this context, a turn includes one utterance from each participant.
+The turn penalty concerns the current turn, i.e., the turn during which the reward is computed.

 **no_nlu**: Specifies whether the user simulator's responses are processed by the agent's NLU module or not.
 If not, the agent takes the structured representation of the user simulator's responses as input.